-Details of terms and conditions which apply to candidates entering for exams with the CII are detailed below.
-As detailed in the terms and conditions on the website and on your acknowledgement of examination entry, by entering any examination with the CII you agree to be bound by these terms and conditions.
+Details of terms and conditions which apply to candidates entering for exams with the CII are detailed below, these are in addition to the terms and conditions contained within the Information For Candidates brochures.
+As detailed in the Information For Candidates brochures, in the terms and conditions on the website and on your acknowledgement of examination entry, by entering any examination with the CII you agree to be bound by these terms and conditions.

 In all the processes described below, where deadlines have passed, exceptional circumstances may still be considered.

 The CII is committed to creating and maintaining conditions which give access to its education assessment provision regardless of age, disability, marriage/civil partnership, pregnancy/maternity, race, religion or belief, sex, sexual orientation or transgender to allow candidates to maximise their potential to the best of their abilities.

 The CII acts at all times to ensure that no unfair barriers apply to those seeking to gain the qualifications it offers.
 The CII is committed to giving all candidates an equal opportunity of achieving its qualifications in line with current UK and EU directives.